Why being busy is killing your career progress

 1. Clarify your career goals.
 Career progress will only happen when you know what you want.
-I know many smart, ambitious women whose career has been more by default than by design.
+I know many smart, ambitious women whose careers have been more by default than design.

 Working hard and doing great work probably worked well for you in your early career but it’s not enough to get more senior roles.
 Getting clear on what you want for the next phase of your career is a critical first step.

 2. Claim you personal priorities.
 The next step is knowing what’s important to you on a personal level.
 Is your career growth a priority right now or is it something else?

 Do you want to spend more time with your family, get a side project off the ground, focus on home renovations, manage your personal finances better or take an extended holiday?